 Moving to a new city is always challenging.
-And a large part of that challenge is looking for a place to live, especially when you have a family—it can be quite overwhelming.
+A big portion of that challenge is finding a good place to live, especially when you don’t know what it has to offer.

 We’ve done the research for you, so you don’t have to.

-You’ve no doubt seen our Seattle City Guide, which includes a short section on a few of Seattle’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhops—movers in Seattle, WA and throughout the country).
+You’ve no doubt seen our Seattle City Guide, which includes a short section on a few of Seattle’s most popular neighborhoods (oh, and by way of introduction, we’re Bellhop—Seattle movers and movers throughout the country).

 If you’re moving to Seattle but don’t want to move into the city, this guide is for you.
 The Seattle suburbs are close enough to enjoy all that urban living offers—the culture, the food, the excitement, and energy—but removed enough to avoid the less desired aspects like traffic, parking hassles, and the more expensive housing prices.
 So, just for you, here are some of Seattle’s most popular suburban neighborhoods.